 A vehicle list must be provided with your event plan.
 Only essential vehicles are allowed to remain on site and at some sites vehicles are not permitted, or not permitted during certain times.

 Please refer to the list below for possible vehicle requirements.

-- Vehicle access will need to be granted in writing by Council - Bollards or gates may also have to be opened to enable you to gain access to a site. - Certain sites are subject to weight loading restrictions which may impact whether your vehicle is able to enter the site. - Rules and restrictions apply to all vehicles on site - Vehicles are not permitted to remain on a footpath on State roads, which includes being parked on a footpath as part of an event, without a letter of exemption from NSW Roads and Maritime Services (RMS).
+- Vehicle access will need to be granted in writing by Council - Bollards or gates may also have to be opened to enable you to gain access to a site. - Certain sites are subject to weight loading restrictions which may impact whether your vehicle is able to enter the site - Rules and restrictions apply to all vehicles on site. - Vehicles are not permitted to remain on a footpath on State roads, which includes being parked on a footpath as part of an event, without a letter of exemption from NSW Roads and Maritime Services (RMS).
 To obtain an exemption from this road rule please contact RMS www.rms.nsw.gov.au.

-- 2. Planning your event - 3.
-Preparing your event plan
+- 2. Planning your event

+- 3. Preparing your event

+- 4. Public safety

+- 4.1 Toilet facilities

-- 4.2 Drinking water facilities and access
+- 4.2 Drinking water facilities and

-- 43 Power and lighting
+- 4.3 Power and lighting

-- 44 Access and structures
+- 4.4 Access and structures

-- 45 Pedestrian and crowd management plan
+- 4.5 Pedestrian and crowd management plan

-- 4.6 Traffic management Vehicles, parking and 47
+- 4.6 Traffic management

+- 4.7 Vehicles, parking and access permits

-- access permits 4.8 Emergency and risk management
+- 4.8 Emergency and risk management

-- 5. Permits and other considerations

 - 6 Waste management

 - 7 Food safety

 - 8 Glossary

 - 9 Useful documents